Mean world syndrome: Research findings

-The findings of the Cultural Indicators Project confirmed many of Gerbner's hypotheses.
-Gerbner found a direct correlation between the amount of television one watches and the amount of fear one tends to have about being victimized in everyday life.
+The findings of the Cultural Indicators Project confirmed several aspects of Gerbner's hypotheses.
+Gerbner found a direct correlation between the amount of television an individual watches and the amount of fear that same individual tends to have about being victimized in everyday life.
 That is, people who watched moderate to high levels of television perceived the world to be a more intimidating and unforgiving place than viewers who watched less television.
 Furthermore, viewers who consumed television at a higher rate also believed that greater protection by law enforcement is needed and reported that most people "cannot be trusted" and are "just looking out for themselves".
-These findings amplified Gerbner's concerns about exposure to media violence because as he said, "The consequence of regular or heavy viewing of television is a normalization of unhealthy and violent behavior.
+These findings amplified Gerbner's concerns about exposure to media violence.
+He stated, "The consequence of regular or heavy viewing of television is a normalization of unhealthy and violent behavior.
 It is a cultivation that the concept [of violence] is normal and accepted in society."

 Gerbner was particularly concerned about the impact violent media was having on children.
 During the CIP, Gerbner found that children had seen about 8,000 murders on television by the end of elementary school, and about 200,000 violent acts by the age of 18.
 Gerber stated.Our studies have shown that growing up from infancy with this unprecedented diet of violence has three consequences, which, in combination, I call the 'mean world syndrome'.
 What this means is that if you are growing up in a home where there is more than say three hours of television per day, for all practical purposes you live in a meaner world - and act accordingly - than your next-door neighbor who lives in the same world but watches less television.
 The programming reinforces the worst fears and apprehensions and paranoia of people.

 In 1981, Gerbner took his findings and testified before a congressional subcommittee about the damage he believed violent media was inflicting on Americans, particularly children.
 "Fearful people are more dependent, more easily manipulated and controlled, more susceptible to deceptively simple, strong, tough measures and hard-line measures," he explained.
 Since then, hundreds of studies and countless congressional hearings have looked at the issue of media violence and the same conclusion is always drawn—television can propagate violent conduct and skew people's perceptions of violence and crime.